chef/omnitruck/README.md

 The S3 Poller will merge the platform support files located in the "/platform_support" directory of the S3 bucket to create one large list that is organized by target platform.
 It is this list that gets passed on to the Sinatra app.

+# Unit tests

+There are unit tests in the spec/ directory which can be run by running 'rspec' in the top directory of the project.
+Default values are stored in the .rspec file.